-Successfully executing on our land-and-expand strategy.
-With fewer than 10% of total available seats contracted in our enterprise customer base, we see a large opportunity for growth.
+- Successfully executing on our land-and-expand strategy.
+Our strategy focuses on acquiring new customers and efficiently growing our relationships with existing customers, beginning with either individual users or departmental deployments.
+Historically, we have expanded from individual to department to multi-department to enterprise-wide sales as UB's value is proven and enterprise customers identify additional use cases.
+With fewer than 10% of total available seats contracted in our enterprise customer base, we consequently see a large opportunity for growth.
 We intend to continue to expand our sales team footprint globally and to improve our upselling tactics with the assistance of better tools and systems.
-In addition to inbound leads from our direct-to-consumer offering, we have developed a strong outbound lead-generation process with highly effective account-based marketing operations, allowing us to target, develop, and nurture key accounts in large organizations.

-- Improving quality and relevance of our courses.
+In addition to inbound leads from our direct-to-consumer offering, we have developed a strong outbound lead-generation process with highly effective account-based marketing operations, allowing us to target, develop, and nurture key accounts in large organizations. - Improving quality and relevance of our courses.
 We curate our enterprise catalog by selecting the highest-rated and most engaging courses from our consumer business.
 We intend to continue leveraging our large platform to source high-quality and relevant curricula.
-We will also continue to improve the speed and efficiency of our curation processes, enabling us to quickly discern the content most relevant to our enterprise customers. - Integrating our UB offering with employees' workflow.
+We will also continue to improve the speed and efficiency of our curation processes, enabling us to quickly discern the content most relevant to our enterprise customers.

+- Integrating our UB offering with employees' workflow.
 We provide easy-to-implement learning playbooks, which enable customers to combine UB courses with their own in-house trainers to create blended learning programs to support employees at key stages of their development.
 These playbooks include scaled tools and systems for continuous feedback and training on topics such as career development, management training, and diversity and inclusion.
 Enterprise learners can also take advantage of our personalized content recommendations, which we derive from the data we collect.
-Looking forward, we intend to expand our offering to integrate with existing employee learning-and-development workflows and to introduce career services for employees, thus expanding UB usage within our enterprise customers. - Deliver immersive learning experiences.
-Our platform currently offers powerful learning experiences including practice tests, coding exercises, and quizzes.
-We intend to expand our offerings to include additional enterprise subscriptions, deeper skills assessments, projects, labs, and enhanced learning support.
-We will also consider acquisitions to further expand the immersive learning experiences we offer, with a goal of improving learner outcomes and ultimately increasing retention.
+Looking forward, we intend to expand our offering to integrate with existing employee learning-and-development workflows, such as our customers' learning management systems and learning experience platforms, and to introduce career services for employees, thus expanding UB usage within our enterprise customers. - Deliver immersive learning experiences.
+Our platform currently offers powerful learning experiences including practice tests, coding exercises, and quizzes, which permit learners to prepare for certification exams and better retain what they have learned.
+We intend to expand our offerings to include deeper skills assessments, labs, and cohort-based learning.
+Assessments increase learning efficiency by identifying further areas of study for learners.
+Labs enable learners to practice the skills they are learning in the applicable technical environments.
+Cohort-based learning combines synchronous and asynchronous learning together with reflections and virtual classroom time, enabling learning from one's peers and creating accountability to the cohort for course completion and live participation.
+We will also consider acquisitions to expand the immersive learning experiences we offer, with a goal of improving learner outcomes and ultimately increasing retention.